 CONSULTATION 4: Student at Bryant Community Center - get a student’s perspective on how the Community Action Network has impacted them

 You must solicit a critique from a topic coordinator, and explain the impact that advice has had on the final draft of this proposal.

 We received relatively positive feedback when we met with MSC coordinators to discuss our proposal.
 One piece of advice he gave us was to seek more information from activists and people who are currently fighting for a cause similar to ours.
 Based on this advice we have started reaching out to faculty at the University that are knowledgeable on social welfare programs.
 We are hoping these faculty members will be able to connect us with people who are experts on the issues we are trying to tackle.

 We have also received a lot of great feedback from Jenna Kravitz, a topic coordinator.
 Jenna provided a lot of ideas for how to improve our potential proposals as well as posed questions that have strengthened our idea.
-One specific piece of advice that Jenna gave was to reach out to the Peace Neighborhood Center.
-We have since reached out to directors for the organization.

 Describe your research process — indicate who you talked to (including but not limited to consultants), what you read, what your thinking was, how it changed over time, and how your consultants changed your thinking.
 This description of your research process definitely could include “dead ends,” or ideas you had that didn’t ultimately bear fruit.
 In short, we want to know what you did and how it led to your legislation, and we also want you to give us a window into your thought process.